MinhNgyuen/llm-benchmark/README.md

 # LLM Benchmark (ollama only)

-This tool allows you to easily benchmark the inference performance of various Large Language Models (LLMs) on your local machine.
+This tool allows you to get the t/s (tokens per second) of Large Language Models (LLMs) running on your local machine.
 Currently we only support testing Ollama llms

 ## Getting Started